AndreasFaust/react-raster/README.md

   alignX
   // String or Array.
 Horizontal Align.
   // Values: Anything that works with "justify-content".
-  //         Additionally shortcuts 'left' for 'flex-start' and 'right' for 'flex-end'.
+  //         Shortcuts 'left' for 'flex-start' and 'right' for 'flex-end'.
   // Default: 'flex-start'
   alignY
   // String or Array.
 Vertical Align.
   // Values: Anything that works with "align-items".
-  //         Additionally shortcuts 'top' for 'flex-start' and 'bottom' for 'flex-end'.
+  //         Shortcuts 'top' for 'flex-start' and 'bottom' for 'flex-end'.
   // Default: 'flex-start'
   control
   // Bool.
 Enable visual control via ESC-Key.